kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 - optimized for OLAP
 - developed and still partially maintained by Facebook
 - this is what Athena uses under the hood
-- expoes JDBC, Command-Line and Tableau interfaces
+- exposes JDBC, Command-Line and Tableau interfaces

 #### *Connectors*
 HDFS , S3 , Cassandra , MongoDB , HBase , SQL , Redshift , Teradata